 Have national court proceedings addressing the matter been commenced or are they envisaged?

-Yes ☐ No ☐
+Yes ☒ No ☐

-If yes, please give details and, if applicable, attach the copies of the court pleadings or rulings:
+If yes, please give details and, if applicable, attach the copies of the court pleadings or rulings: We do not have the resources to mount a legal challenge in Wales.
+In England a Judicial review instigated by other NGOs citing WFD failures brought about some improvements in the management of river Wye in Herefrordshire and elsewhere in England

 EU Financing